Coriolanus (film): Plot

 After being exiled from Rome, Coriolanus seeks out Aufidius in the Volscian capital of Antium and offers to let Aufidius kill him, to spite the country that banished him.
-Moved by his plight and honoured to fight alongside the great general, Aufidius and his superiors embrace Coriolanus and allow him to lead a new assault on the city, so that he can claim vengeance on the city which he feels betrayed him.
+Moved by his plight and honoured to fight alongside the great general, Aufidius and his superiors embrace Coriolanus and allow him to lead a new assault on the city so that he can claim vengeance on the city which he feels betrayed him.
 Coriolanus and Aufidius lead a Volscian attack on Rome.
 Panicked, Rome sends General Titus to persuade Coriolanus to halt his crusade for vengeance; when Titus reports his failure, Senator Menenius follows but is also shunned.
 In response, Menenius, who has seemingly lost all hope in Coriolanus and Rome, commits suicide by a river bank.
 Finally, Volumnia is sent to meet with her son, along with Coriolanus' wife Virgilia and his son.
 Volumnia succeeds in dissuading her son from destroying Rome and Coriolanus makes peace between the Volscians and the Romans alongside General Cominius.
 When Coriolanus returns to the Volscian border, he is confronted by Aufidius and his men, who now also brand him as a traitor.
 They call him Martius and refuse to call him by his "stolen name" of Coriolanus.
 Aufidius explains to Coriolanus how he put aside his hatred so that they could conquer Rome but now that Coriolanus has prevented this, he has betrayed the promise between them.
 For this betrayal, Aufidius and his men attack and kill Coriolanus.

 Cast

 Production

-The film was produced on a budget of US $7.7 million.
+The film was produced on a budget of US$7.7 million.
 It was filmed in Belgrade and other areas of Serbia using many locals as extras, as well as Montenegro and the UK.
+Filming employed local extras and capitalized on the raw landscapes to mirror the war-torn environment of Shakespeare’s narrative.
+The production also included sequences in the United Kingdom.

+The screenplay, adapted by John Logan, preserved Shakespeare's original language while translating the drama into a modern political and military context.
+Cinematography by Barry Ackroyd added a documentary-style aesthetic, enhancing the film’s realism and intensity.

-Release
+Release and distribution

 The film premiered in Competition at the 61st Berlin International Film Festival on 14 February 2011 and it opened the 2011 Belgrade International Film Festival.
 On 2 December of that year, it opened in New York City and Los Angeles.
-As of February 2012, it has not yet received a wide U.S. release.
-However, the film has been shown on a limited basis in other large US cities, such as Chicago.
+The film was shown on a limited basis in other large US cities, such as Chicago.
 It received a full UK cinema release on 20 January 2012 after premiering at London's Curzon Mayfair cinema on 5 January.